Skip to main content

 Plan Ahead

 Before you hit the road, put together a detailed driving plan for your trip.
-Know your route and have a backup of directions in case of limited service areas where your car or phone GPS may not work.
+Know your route and have a backup of directions in case you encounter limited service areas where your car’s or phone’s GPS may not work.
 You always want to have a backup method for directions.

 Keep Passengers Occupied

-If you are driving with kids, keeping them occupied with car-friendly activities will make for a smoother ride – pack music, snacks, and games.
+If you’re driving with kids, keeping them occupied with car-friendly activities will make for a smoother ride.
+Pack music, snacks, and games.
 If you have an iPad or tablet, make sure you download some of your favorite movies or games.
 Don’t forget the charger!

 Stock an Emergency Kit

 It is essential to include an emergency kit for a safe summer road trip.
-Make sure you have the below items in your car and available in the event of an emergency:
+Make sure you have the following items in your car and available in the event of an emergency:

 • Include a flashlight, blanket, and first-aid kit.